robinbryce/quorum-gcp-preemptible/log.md

 and re-cration of identified resource

 ??
-Do I need to include myself (and other accounts) explicitly in bucket role bindings if I set any at all ??
+Do I need to include myself (and other accounts) explicitly in bucket role bindings if I set any at all ?? - Only if using authorative (policy or binding), non authorative member is additive.

 2020-05-30
 ----------